hupe1980/cdkdx/packages/cdkdx/README.md

 - The file `index.ts` must export the handler function
 - LambdaDependencies should be added as devDependencies
 - To exclude dependencies when bundling the lambda, an `externals` section can be added in the package.json
-- Cross lambda code should be stored in the `<root>/src/lambdas/shared` folder
+- Cross lambda code should be placed in the `<root>/src/lambdas/shared` folder

 ```json
 // package.json